-Our Youth Housing program offers monthly life skills courses and community engagement opportunities including nutrition and cooking classes, financial literacy, healthy relationships and communication, self defense classes, and resume workshops.
+Our Youth Housing program offers monthly life skills courses and community engagement opportunities including nutrition and cooking classes, financial literacy, healthy relationships and communication, self-defense classes, and resume workshops.
 Entry into the program is a part of the District of Columbia coordinated entry for homeless persons.
-Anyone interested in entering the program will need to have an intake interview.

 The SMYAL Youth House